Matechs-Digital/workshop-facile-day-2/project/README.md

 ### Workshop - Project Directory

-This directory shall be populated exclusively by the attendee with his own version of the exercises.
+This directory will be used during the workshop to do the execised by the attendees.